 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Sailors and Marine Oilers in California is $32,936 annually, or $15.84 hourly.
-The median wage for Sailors and Marine Oilers in San Diego County is $36,399 annually, or $17.50 hourly.
+The median wage in 2016 for Sailors and Marine Oilers in California was $32,936 annually, or $15.84 hourly.
+The median wage for Sailors and Marine Oilers in San Diego County was $36,399 annually, or $17.50 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Because of widespread union membership, Sailors and Marine Oilers enjoy a wide variey of benefits, including vacation leave pay; sick leave; pension plans; and medical, dental, and vision plans.